Benchmarking the optimization optical machines with the planted solutions: Small scale classification

-In case of the limited capabilities or constraints imposed by the analogue nature of the hardware, the produced matrices can be coarse-grained into another set by the following transformation $\widetilde{J_{ij}} = \left\lfloor J_{ij} / \Delta J \right\rfloor$ (depending on the reasonable choice of the discretization parameter $\Delta J$) and preserve the same geometrical properties of the energy landscape and thus complexity (which was verified with the corresponding numerical simulations).
+In case of the limited capabilities or constraints imposed by the analogue nature of the hardware, the produced matrices can be coarse-grained into another set by the following transformation $\widetilde{J_{ij}} = \left\lfloor J_{ij} / \Delta J \right\rfloor$ (depending on the reasonable choice of the discretization parameter $\Delta J$, $\left\lfloor x \right\rfloor$ denotes the floor function that outputs the greatest integer less than or equal to $x$) and preserve the same geometrical properties of the energy landscape and thus complexity (which was verified with the corresponding numerical simulations).
 One can tune the set by changing the $\Delta J$ parameter, which depends on the analogue hardware properties and its working precision \cite{mourgias2023analog}.